processone/docs.ejabberd.im/content/admin/guide/configuration.md

 ### Legacy Configuration File

 In previous `ejabberd` version the configuration file should be written in Erlang terms.
-The format is still supported, but it is highly recommended to convert it to the new YAML format using `convert_to_yaml` command from `ejabberdctl` (see [ejabberdctl] and [list-eja-commands] for details).
+The format is still supported, but it is highly recommended to convert it to the new YAML format using `convert_to_yaml` command from `ejabberdctl` (see [ejabberdctl][110] and [List of ejabberd Commands][111] for details).

-If you want to specify some options using the old Erlang format, you can set them in an additional cfg file, and include it using the `include_config_file` option, see [includeconfigfile] for the option description and a related example in [accesscommands].
+If you want to specify some options using the old Erlang format, you can set them in an additional cfg file, and include it using the `include_config_file` option, see
+[Include Additional Configuration Files ][112] for the option description and a related example in
+[Restrict Execution with AccessCommands][113].

 If you just want to provide an erlang term inside an option, you can use the `> erlangterm.` syntax for embedding erlang terms in a YAML file, for example:

 	#!yaml
 	modules: